neondatabase/website/content/guides/timescale-fastapi.md

    }
    ```

-5. Retrieve Daily Statistics for the New Sensor
+5. Retrieve daily statistics for the new sensor.

    After streaming the sensor data, you can retrieve the daily statistics for the new sensor (`sensor_id = 3`):